Find Your Passion & Purpose

 Our program prepares you for careers in human service field.
 Learn about human development, issues people face and how to help them live fulfilling lives.

-You may choose to study the general lifespan or specialize in a particular age group:
+You may choose to study the general lifespan or specialize in early childhood:

-• Child Care — The concentration in child care management is unique within the SUNY system and prepares you to become child-care center directors, Head Start teachers or professionals working in other youth-related agencies.
+- Early Childhood Education Administration — This concentration is unique within the SUNY system and prepares students to become early childhood center directors, Head Start teachers or professionals working in other youth-related agencies.

 What is Unique About Our Program?